 The Ministry of Foreign Affairs leads South Korea’s nutrition strategy development

 South Korea’s nutrition policy is largely defined by the Ministry of Foreign Affairs (MOFA).
-The Development Policy Division, within MOFA’s Development Cooperation Bureau (Bureau), is responsible for nutrition policies.
+The Development Policy Division, within MOFA’s Development Cooperation Bureau, is responsible for nutrition policies.
 The Multilateral Development Cooperation and Humanitarian Assistance Division manages relations with multilateral organizations like the WFP.

 The Ministry of Agriculture, Food and Rural Affairs and its International Cooperation Bureau are also engaged in nutrition policy.
 The Ministry’s total ODA budget for food and agricultural projects is KRW77 billion (US$68 million) in 2019.
-Its funding request for 2020 is for an increased budget of KRW85.5 billion (US$20 million) in 2016.
+Its funding request for 2020 is for an increased budget of KRW85.5 billion (US$76 million).